garrandall/popular-music-data/tracks/as-i-lay-me-down-sophie-b--hawkins.md

 I'll run to meet you
 Barefoot, barely breathing

-As I lay me down to sleep (ooh la kah koh)
+As I lay me down to sleep (oh la kah koh)
 This I pray
 That you will hold me dear
 Though I'm far away
-I'll whisper your name into the sky (ooh la kah koh) And I will wake up happy
+I'll whisper your name into the sky (oh la kah koh) And I will wake up happy

 Oh, darling
-As I lay me down to sleep (ooh la kah koh)
+As I lay me down to sleep (oh la kah koh)
 This I pray
 That you will hold me dear
 Though I'm far away
-I'll whisper your name into the sky (ooh la kah koh) And I will wake up happy
+I'll whisper your name into the sky (oh la kah koh) And I will wake up happy

 It's not too near for me